jinglinstella/cache-server/Readme.md

 # IPC: Inter-Process Communication

-This projects simulates inter-porcess communication via shared memory. </br>
+This project simulates inter-porcess communication via shared memory. </br>

 The getfile server act as a proxy server.
 It accepts incoming GETFILE requests and translate them into http requests for another server, such as one located on the internet.